![]() Supply

 Regional imbalances in short-term manufacturing capacity

-A current-state gap analysis was conducted and identified two
+OUR APPROACH A current-state gap analysis was conducted and identified

 1.